opentofu/opentofu/CONTRIBUTING.md

 ### Can I become a core team member?

-Possibly, please look for open positions with the sponsoring companies as they hire core team members.
+Possibly.
+Please look for open positions with the sponsoring companies as they hire core team members.
 The interview process is the same regardless of which sponsoring company you apply to.
 To become a core team member, you must be equally good at Go and at communication since much of our work is helping the community.
 Good luck!

 ---